 Patients may have medical malpractice claims against a negligent doctor or another medical professional.

 If, however, the doctor misdiagnosed cancer due to circumstances beyond his or her control, the doctor is not liable for misconduct.

 A thorough inquiry of the circumstances of the misdiagnosis is critical to determine what transpired.

 Our attorneys will leave no stone unturned in seeking evidence to evaluate whether the doctor breached care standards and if that breach contributed to the misdiagnosis.

 Request a Free Consultation With One of Our Jacksonville Cancer Misdiagnosis Lawyers

-The statute of limitations in Florida limits the amount of time you have in which to file a medical malpractice lawsuit for personal injury.
+The statute of limitations in Florida limits the amount of time you have in which to file a medical malpractice lawsuit to two years in most cases.
 If you fail to bring your suit within that window of time, you will forfeit your right to seek damages.
 Don’t risk missing such important deadlines.
 Count on us to keep track of filing requirements.